pforret/gandi_deploy/README.md

 * from any of your Gandi git-managed project, add a symbolic link to gdeploy.sh

 	`ln -s /path/to/gandi_deploy/gdeploy.sh .`

+### in any 'deploy with git' www.example.com folder

 * run gdeploy.sh init